 27. Uttara.-A minister of Sena I. He built in the Abhayuttara Vihāra a dwelling-house called Uttarasena.
 Cv.l.83.

-28. Uttara.-A thera who, with sixty thousand others, came from the Vattaniya hermitage in the Vindhyā forest to be present at the foundation ceremony of the Mahā Thūpa in Anurādhapura.
+28. Uttara.-A thera who, mit sixty tausend others, came from the Vattaniya hermitage in the Vindhyā forest to be present at the foundation ceremony of the Mahā Thūpa in Anurādhapura.
 Mhv.xxix.40; Dpv.xix.6.

 29. Uttara.-A banker of Uttaragāma, father of Uttarā (13).
 BuA.116.